SylvainMazoyer/PC_Projet_7/DATA/read_me.txt

-This folder contains the dataset
+This folder contains the datasets used by the back end server